SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 Objective-C also has the concept of :newTerm:`instance variables`, which are used as a 'backing' store for the values stored in a property.

-Swift unifies these two separate concepts into a single unified property declaration.
+Swift unifies these two separate concepts into a single property declaration.
 There is no longer a distinction between properties and instance variables, and the backing store for a property is not accessed directly.
 This avoids potential confusion around how the value is accessed in different contexts,